BrandonMiller355/OverwatchAHKScripts/README.md

  - Only make scripts active if in game, so that you can leave the script running all the time without having to worry about it messing up your usual computer usage
  - Add "E.wav" file for those people who are still using the archaic ASDW movement keys rather than SDFE.
  - Add support for when the user hits the actual Shift or "R" (or "E") button, rather than my mouse buttons
+ - Set blizzard password in separate file ignored by git.
+Read this in so that contributors needn't worry about accidentally sharing their password